Why Choose Infrared Radiant Heat for Your Garage or Shop?

 You can’t put a price on that!

-Scott Workman owns and operates Infra-Red Products Supply, Inc. of Draper, Utah.
-In business since 1986, Infra-Red Products has become recognized as one of the foremost leaders in energy saving heating system design and sales for residential, commercial and industrial consumers.
+Scott Workman is owner and president Infra-Red Products Supply, Inc. of Draper, Utah.
+In business since 1986, Infra-Red Products has become recognized as a nationally recognized leader in energy saving heating system design and sales for residential, commercial and industrial consumers.